1. Introduction and Objectives

 9.1.
 Overview

-This section outlines the key architectural decisions made during the development of WIChat.
-These decisions have been carefully evaluated based on technical feasibility, project constraints, scalability, and maintainability.
-The rationale for each decision is provided to ensure transparency and traceability for all stakeholders.
+This section documents the key architectural decisions made during the development of WIChat.
+Each decision has been carefully analyzed considering technical feasibility, project constraints, scalability, and maintainability.
+Providing the rationale behind these decisions ensures transparency and facilitates traceability for all stakeholders.

 9.2.
 Key Architectural Decisions